 However, with the digital age came a decline in the use of instant film cameras.
 The convenience and proliferation of digital cameras and smartphones, which provided unlimited photo-taking capabilities without the cost of film, saw the popularity of instant film photography start to wane.
 It even drove Polaroid out of business (briefly).

 Despite this, in recent years, there has been a resurgence in the popularity of instant film photography.
 People fuel this revival not just out of nostalgia but also because they appreciate the tangibility, uniqueness, and unpredictability of instant film photos.
+There are even communities and events for people to gather and share their interest, like our PolaCon events.
 In an era where digital images are ubiquitous and ephemeral, there's a certain charm in holding a physical photo that is one-of-a-kind.

 The resurgence has also been fueled by advancements in instant film technology.
 Modern instant film cameras combine the best of both worlds, incorporating digital features like multiple exposures and different shooting modes while still giving users the instant, physical photos that make instant film unique.